zainabch123/html-twitter-challenge/README.md

 ![twitter](images/twitter.png)

 This will put into practice everything we have learned so far about HTML & CSS.
-The below image shows an example of the level of detail you need to replicate from twitter:
+The below image shows level of detail you should replicate from Twitter:

 ![twitter clone](images/example.png)

 ## Instructions
-- Add HTML elements
+- Use the HTML elements you've learned about to so far to define the page content
+- Use an external CSS stylesheet to style the page
 - Use CSS Grid for the layout and components
-- Use CSS for styling
-- You can use any image of your choice for the avatars
-- Start *without* images and then add them later if you have time
+- You should start *without* images and then add them later at the end of the exercise once the basic criteria has been met

-**Tips**
+### Tips
 - Breakdown the page into sections
+- Pay attention to alignment and spacing
 - Work section by section until it looks good

 ## Assesment Criteria